 The Neuroscience major listed here

-is open to all students and required for the classes of 2020 and 2021.
+is open to all students and required for the classes of 2020, 2021 and thereafter.

-Students in the classes of 2018 and 2019 who are fulfilling the
+Students in the class of 2019 who are fulfilling the

 old version of the major